Mental & Physical Wellbeing & Anti-Burnout for Officers

 Emergency workers and police officers are always in the top 5 careers most likely to become burnout in studies.
 Reports show that in functional MRI’s, doctors are now seeing observable changes in the amygdala growing larger from burnout.

-Being alert in this way is the foundation of the mindset required for policing.
-The type of engagement required for hypervigilance creates a state of alertness that impacts the brain and central nervous system.
+Being alert in this way is the foundation of the mindset required for policing but negatively impacts the brain and central nervous system.

 The problem is this required way of thinking for officers is the opposite of what’s required for a healthy body, mind, a good marriage, and good parenting.